tarwn/lessthandot-hugo/blogs/content/posts/2010-03-24-formatting-the-time-from-a-datetime-or-t.md

 4:20PM

 That gives me 4:20PM.
 But how can I add a space between 0 and PM?
 Say hello to my little friend [STUFF][4].
-In order to add a space you need to start at position 5 and add a space and don&#8217;t do any replacement.
+In order to add a space you need to start at position 5 and add a space and don't do any replacement.

 Take a look at what I mean